aplteam/Tatin/docs/TatinUserSettings.md

 * Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.

-   You could still use the default location, but because that location is user specific, every user would have its own user settings file, which is something you might or might not want to avoid.
+   You could still use the default location, but because that location is user specific, every user would require its own user settings file, which is something you might or might not want to avoid.

 In any of the aforementioned cases you need more freedom than what is provided by default.